hoangsvit/eplus.dev/clnl3nkk1000309mj42on7hbn.md

 * A valid ID if it's an updated model.

-And the second argument is the DTO as an array, so the attributes of the Department.
+The second argument is the DTO is an array, so the attributes of the Department.

 ---

 ### 10 – upsert

-Just for confusion Laravel uses the word upsert for multiple update or create operations.
+Just for confusion Laravel uses the word upsert for multiple updates or create operations.
 This is how it looks:

 ```php
 Flight::upsert(